Duke University Scholarships (2026–2027)

 Do I need a separate application for automatic merit?

 No. Since there are no automatic awards at Duke, there’s nothing to apply for.
-All merit scholarships are selective and require review by the Office of University Scholars and Fellows (OUSF).
+All merit scholarships are selective and require review by the Office of University Scholars and Fellows (OUSF) or separate programs like Robertson Scholars.

 Can automatic merit be stacked with need-based aid?

 Not applicable here—since Duke does not offer automatic merit.
-However, competitive scholarships typically cover full tuition and fees, which can interact with need-based aid packages.
-Families should double-check stacking rules with financial aid if awarded one of these rare scholarships.
+However, competitive scholarships typically cover full tuition and fees, which may alter a student’s overall need-based aid or loan package.

 🏆 Competitive Scholarships